 Management is the most important piece in a well ran business.
-Success begins at the top and the person or persons in charge influence the entirety of the work staff.
+The way to success begins at the top and the person or persons in charge influence the entirety of the working staff.

 Good management and poor management is the difference between having motivated, confident, and diligent workers versus lethargic, lazy, and bitter people dissatisfied.